ItemList metadata for Recipe Roundup posts

 The sidebar will also list the number of items in your list, as a check.

-Click on the "WP Recipe Maker" button and then choose the "Recipe Roundup Item" under Other Features to add a recipe:
+Adding a roundup item can be done in the Classic Editor as well by clicking on the "WP Recipe Maker" button and then choosing the "Recipe Roundup Item" under Other Features.

 Linking to external websites